Support a PhD research at Oxford Biology Department

 • Over 7 years in ESG and sustainability field.

-Throughout these years I’ve worked with international NGO, academia and business.
+Throughout these years I’ve recieved diverse experience working with international NGO, academia and business.

 • Experience in sustainable supply chain management and corporate biodiversity conservation.